 Hrvoje passionately turns to as: “When water is high, there are floating nests.
 Then there is the time for fish to spawn.
 Then the autumn brings the roar of deer.
 The rit is changing a lot with seasons and even in mid-winter, it has a different sort of beauty to the summer.
-Old trees and eagles make you be aware of the power of nature, there is a chance to see foxes, coyotes… That's why I think that it is more beautiful here than in the Kornati (an archipelago of small islands and National Park in the Adriatic Sea, Jovan’s comment) - in 13 years that I have been working here, not a single year was the same for me.”
+Old trees and eagles make you aware of the power of nature, there is a chance to see foxes, jackals… That's why I think that it is more beautiful here than in the Kornati (an archipelago of small islands and National Park in the Adriatic Sea, Jovan’s comment) - in 13 years that I have been working here, not a single year was the same for me.”

 Our ride ended at the entrance to the village Kopačevo, in front of the Visitors Centre.
 This point is also the start of an amazing labyrinth of elevated wooden boardwalks which allow visitors to closely experience the atmosphere of the rit.
 (The only other chance to do the same is by boat cruise.)

 “We sometimes have as much as 1000 visitors per day”, says Tomislav Bogdanović, the director of the Nature Park.
 “And on a yearly basis, we have 40,000 guests on average.
 But now, when the Tikveš Castle is ready to accept tourists and to offer them several different services, we will have an even much stronger position and expect to have up to 100,000 visits per year.”